pomme-clic/s-money-documentation/docs/docs/accounts/account-management.md

 <Highlight type="tip">
 We propose both individual and professional accounts.
 All the accounts we provide are currently in Euro only.
+Other european currency will come soon, ask us for more details.
 </Highlight>